AmaniDababneh/AmaniDababneh/README.md

   Designed and built an Excel dashboard to analyze lift payment delays by carrier.
 Provided insights to optimize processing time and improve vendor accountability.

 - **Supply Chain Inventory Tracker**
-  Created a supply chain monitoring tool that tracks stock movement, restocking cycles, and bottlenecks using Excel and Power BI.
-Improved inventory visibility and reduced delays.
+  Developed an Excel and Power BI dashboard to monitor inventory and supplier delays across warehouses.
+Used pivot tables and slicers for dynamic analysis.
+Identified top delay contributors and low-stock areas.

 - **Health & Nutrition Insights Dashboard**
   Developed a health-focused analysis tool using dietary and biometric data.
 Identified nutrient gaps and trends in population health to support better wellness planning.